PhyllisWong/Core-Unix-Utilities/ReadMe.md

 ### Navigation

-1. Print the path of your working directory `pwd`
+1. Print the path of your working directory
+    - `pwd`
-1. List the files in your working directory `ls -la`
+1. List the files in your working directory
+    - `ls -la`
-1. List the files with a particular extension, like `ls *.txt`
+1. List the files with a particular extension, like
+    - `ls *.txt`
-1. List the files in a subdirectory, like `ls **/*`
+1. List the files in a subdirectory, like
+    - `ls **/*`
-1. Navigate to a subdirectory, like `cd makeSchool/core/`
+1. Navigate to a subdirectory, like
+    - `cd makeSchool/core/`
-1. Navigate to the parent directory of your working directory `cd ..`
+1. Navigate to the parent directory of your working directory
+    - `cd ..`
-1. Navigate to a nested subdirectory, like `cd Desktop/makeSchool/core/Core-Unix-Utilities/Animals/`
+1. Navigate to a nested subdirectory, like
+    - `cd Desktop/makeSchool/core/Core-Unix-Utilities/Animals/`
 1. Navigate to your home directory
+    -   `cd ~`
 1. Navigate back to the previous directory
+    - `cd -`

 ### Variables